manojpramesh/solidity-cheatsheet/README.md

 - `selfdestruct(address recipient)`: destroy the current contract, sending its funds to the given Address
 - `suicide(address recipient)`: alias to selfdestruct.
 Soon to deprecate.

-# Security
-Work in progress

-# Best practices
-Work in progress

-# Tips & Tricks
-Work in progress